-• Oxford Owl Read Write Inc Phonics Online - this enables staff to access the Teaching Handbooks and lesson resources.
+- Oxford Owl Read Write Inc Phonics Online this enables staff to access the Teaching Handbooks and lesson resources. - Oxford Owl RWI eBook Subscription this enables staff to use an electronic copy of the book within their modelling of reading.

-Reception to Year 2 classrooms are set up to enable a RWI approach to teaching including showcasing the speed sound charts and friezes, as well as having flash cards, Fred Frog and other resources that are needed to support the delivery of high-quality phonics.
+Reception to Year 2 classrooms are set up to enable a RWI approach to teaching including showcasing the speed sound charts and friezes, as well as having flash cards, Fred Frog and other resources that are needed to support the delivery of high quality phonics.